Meher-das/Water-Network-Pump-Scheduling-Optimization/README.md

-Follow these Steps to install the optimizer.
+Follow these Steps to install the optimizer :

 1. Download the files or clone repository if using GitHub.